prak112/cs50-webdev/django/databases101/README.md

     SELECT * FROM users LIMIT 10; /* displays 10 rows with all columns
     ```

-## Workflow
+## Access
-- SQL databases and tables can be managed in 2 ways :
+- SQL databases and tables can be managed in the following ways :
 1. **Command Line** ( *IDEAL, (my situation) but project and PATH directories mismatch* )
     - Go To [SQLite Download page](https://www.sqlite.org/download.html)
     - Download *sqlite-tools*